 Reaching the parking lot just after the kiosk entrance you start to see the electric green grass and the blackened trees.
 As the grasses have come back they are this incredibly bright electric green showing us where the fire was, and that Mother Nature will come back healthier than ever.

-From the parking lot we took Stern Trail to Lower Bald Mountain Trail.
+From the parking lot, we took Stern Trail to Lower Bald Mountain Trail.
 The burned shrubs are all showing signs of new growth and hope.
-The grove of oaks have some black on them which shows off the shiny green new leaves so nicely.
+The grove of oaks has some black on them which shows off the shiny green new leaves so nicely.
 Birds were singing to us as we wandered through enjoying the hugs from the trees.
 Some of the oaks didn’t make it but have gone back to the earth to help the others grow to be healthy once again.

-Back out in the wide open where the views of the meadow below were once hidden from all the manzanitas hope is flourishing in the flowers popping up through the ashes.
+Back out in the wide-open where the views of the meadow below were once hidden from all the manzanitas hope is flourishing in the flowers popping up through the ashes.
 It is a beautiful thing to see.
 We truly can’t wait to see the progression of this area!

-Once on the fire road we turn around to see the views of Sonoma Valley below.
+Once on the fire road, we turn around to see the views of Sonoma Valley below.
 Fog is hovering high above the town as if it is protecting from any more harm.
 We keep climbing.
 We keep seeing the burned areas.
 We keep seeing hope from the resilient plants and trees.

 Views of the city start showing through the fog and we turn the corner to see the valleys below and the top of Bald Mountain just above us.
 We start to see more people on the trails and everyone commenting on how beautiful the park looks.
 She does look beautiful.